 Effective disaster response predicates on diplomatic clearance to actually deploy the offered hydrographic assets in theatre.
-It is the responsibility of affected coastal States to institute procedures to progress 'hydrographic' requests timely through their Nations Diplomatic channels.
+It is the responsibility of affected Coastal States to institute procedures to progress 'hydrographic' requests timely through their Nations Diplomatic channels.
 As it is the national responsibility of the Member States offering such support, to use those channels.
-The IHO Secretariat and Chairs of SAIHC have no means to absorb these national responsibilities.
+The IHO secretariat and Chairs of the RHC have no means to absorb these national responsibilities.